SJtoday City Guide Play Banner

 San Jose Sharks (NHL) | Est. 1991

 We’re not called Teal Town for nothing.
-The San Jose Sharks put the great 408 on the map as a hockey town, and they’re credited as the Bay Area’s first NHL franchise since the California Golden Seals relocated to Cleveland in 1976.
-The Sharks’ team name came from a “Name the New NHL Team” sweepstakes, and since then, fans from all over the world have come to see them play at the Tank.
+The Sharks put the great 408 on the map as a hockey town and they’re credited as the Bay Area’s first NHL franchise since the California Golden Seals relocated to Cleveland in 1976.
+A new deal approved by the San Jose City Council in August 2025 will keep the team playing in SJ until at least 2051.

 Where they play: SAP Center

-• Formerly known as the San Jose Arena (1993-2001), Compaq Center (2001-2002), and HP Pavilion (2002-2013)
+• Formerly known as the San Jose Arena (1993-2001), Compaq Center (2001-2002), and HP Pavilion (2002-2013).

 • It was home to several now-defunct San Jose sports teams — and even served as the main facility for the Golden State Warriors during the reconstruction of the Oakland Coliseum Arena.